Ivanhoe Park cultural landscape

-Ivanhoe Park cultural landscape is a heritage-listed former clubhouse, croquet court, cycling, tramway and pleasure garden and now scout hall, sports venue, commemorations, park, passive recreation, childcare centre and community building at Sydney Road, Manly, Northern Beaches Council, New South Wales, Australia.
+Ivanhoe Park cultural landscape is a heritage-listed former clubhouse, croquet court, cycling, tramway and pleasure garden and now scout hall, sports venue, commemorations, park, passive recreation, childcare centre and community building at Sydney Road, Manly, New South Wales, Australia.
 It is also known as Ivanhoe Park (including Manly Oval) cultural landscape and Manly Park.
-The property is owned by the Department of Industry, a department of the Government of New South Wales.
-The site was added to the New South Wales State Heritage Register on 23 August 2019.
+The property is owned by the Department of Planning, Housing & Infrastructure.